Chief Justice of the United States: Origin, title and appointment

-The United States Constitution does not explicitly establish an office of Chief Justice but presupposes its existence with a single reference in Article I, Section 3, Clause 6: "When the President of the United States is tried, the Chief Justice shall preside."
+The United States Constitution does not explicitly establish an office of the Chief Justice but presupposes its existence with a single reference in Article I, Section 3, Clause 6: "When the President of the United States is tried, the Chief Justice shall preside."
 Nothing more is said in the Constitution regarding the office.
 Article III, Section 1, which authorizes the establishment of the Supreme Court, refers to all members of the court simply as "judges".
 The Judiciary Act of 1789 created the distinctive titles of Chief Justice of the Supreme Court of the United States and Associate Justice of the Supreme Court of the United States.

 In 1866, Salmon P. Chase assumed the title of Chief Justice of the United States, and Congress began using the new title in subsequent legislation.
 The first person whose Supreme Court commission contained the modified title was Melville Fuller in 1888.
 The associate justice title was not altered in 1866 and remains as originally created.

 The chief justice, like all federal judges, is nominated by the president and confirmed to office by the U.S. Senate.
 Article III, Section 1 of the Constitution specifies that they "shall hold their Offices during good Behavior."
-This language means that the appointments are effectively for life and that once in office, a justice's tenure ends only when the justice dies, retires, resigns, or is removed from office through the impeachment process.
-Since 1789, 15 presidents have made a total of 22 official nominations to the position.
+This language has been interpreted to mean that judicial appointments are effectively for life and that once in office, a justice's tenure ends only when the justice dies, retires, resigns, or is removed from office through the impeachment process.
+Since 1789, 15 presidents have made a total of 22 official nominations to the position of chief justice.